Best Side Hustles for 2023

 Always be honest.
 If something comes up and you can't deliver as promised, let your client know right away.
 If you don't know how to do something, let your client know.
 Don't “fake it til ya make it” in this industry.
 You will get BUSTED, and busted hard.

 Always over-deliver.
-I teach every single one of my VA students this: always over-deliver.
+I teach every single one of my students this: always over-deliver.
 For example, if I'm selling a recipe post to a blogger and I say it has 5 photos, I deliver 7.
 Or I will add in a pin template.
 Or I will let them know I'm sending it out to my email list once they publish it.
 Whatever you can do that is a little “extra”, offer it – it's the cherry on top that keeps your customers coming back for more.

 Freelance Writing